 - Same-day fulfillment guarantee.
 We offer same-day shipping with a cutoff of 3 pm or 5 pm (Eastern Time).
 If we don’t ship an order in our agreed-upon time, we pay you $50.

 - Fast customer service.
-If you call us with a problem, we’re committed to responding quickly so we can resolve your issue.
+If you call us with a problem, we respond quickly to resolve your issue.
 You won’t talk to someone at a call center far from our fulfillment centers.
 Instead, your in-house account manager will respond to your request and work with our team to troubleshoot the problem quickly.

-These and other fulfillment guarantees have won Red Stag Fulfillment accolades, but we know we aren’t the right choice for every eCommerce company.
+These and other fulfillment guarantees have won Red Stag Fulfillment accolades from a wide range of companies.
 Ultimately, the best 3PL provider is one with expertise in handling products like yours, with warehouse locations that can provide fast and cost-effective shipping to your customers and that offers the value-added services you need.
-If you think Red Stag Fulfillment is that 3PL, let us know.
-We’d love to be your warehouse provider.
+Red Stag Fulfillment is that 3PL for companies of all kinds.
+We’d love to be your warehouse provider, so we encourage you to reach out today.